ec-jrc/jeolib-pyjeo/doc/1_intro.rst

 Introduction
 ============

-Organization of pyJEO
+Organization of pyjeo
 ---------------------

 Modules
 ^^^^^^^

-The pyJEO package is grouped in modules.
+The pyjeo package is grouped in modules.
 A module combines a number of operations that belong together.
-The models defined pyJEO are:
+The models defined pyjeo are:

  * properties: get properties of a class object
  * io: input/output operations